-Our institutes provide an exceptional environment for discovery research.
+Our five research institutes provide an exceptional environment for discovery research.
 They include London's Francis Crick Institute, where cancer researchers collaborate with basic scientists in a variety of fields, including neuroscience and developmental biology.

 We fund the best research from the best researchers, across the translational pipeline and the breadth of brain tumour types.
 The case studies below provide a taste of the kinds of projects and programmes that we currently support.